What to do if…

 Scope note

-This is first-steps-only guidance for the next few hours.
-Diagnosis and treatment depend on an in-person exam and sometimes imaging or specialist input.
+These are first steps for the next few hours only.
+Diagnosis and treatment need an in-person exam and may need imaging, antibiotics, drainage, hospital care, or ear, nose, and throat specialist input.

 Important note

-This is general information, not medical advice or a diagnosis.
-Fever with swelling behind the ear can indicate a serious infection—seek urgent evaluation the same day, and use emergency services if symptoms are severe or worsening.
+This is general information, not medical advice, a diagnosis, or a substitute for emergency medical care.
+Fever with swelling behind the ear can indicate a serious infection, so seek urgent same-day evaluation and use 911 if symptoms are severe, unsafe to travel with, or worsening.

 Additional Resources